2022 Exploration Competition

 - developing or adapting frameworks, methods and techniques.

-High reward can be defined by elements such as, but not limited to:
+High reward can be defined by elements such as:

-- having an economic, scientific, artistic, cultural, social, technological or health impact;
+- having an economic, scientific, artistic, ideological, cultural, social, technological, environmental or health impact;

-- impacting and/or affecting large communities, or unique communities or subpopulations with the potential to provide lessons for other contexts;
+- having an impact on large communities, or unique communities or subpopulations with the potential to provide lessons for other contexts;

 - transforming and/or disrupting conventional thinking;